ipfs/team-mgmt/TEAMS_ROLES_STRUCTURES.md

 Responsibilities include:
 - Lead the quarterly planning process (OKRs) and respective retrospectives
 - Lead PL IPFS Team and Project WG Meetings
-- Design and implement clever systems for team productivity and feedback.
+- Design and implement clever systems for team productivity and feedback
-- Create support systems and help team members grow in their roles.
+- Create support systems and help team members grow in their roles
-- Ensure that teams rely on a uniform structure with respective customizations as needed.
+- Ensure that teams rely on a uniform structure with respective customizations as needed
-- Create and maintain the platform for Resource allocation across teams and projects.
+- Create and maintain the platform for Resource allocation across teams and projects
 - Ensure that there is a steady communication flow between teams and individual contributors

 This role is currently taken by [**Molly Mackinlay**](https://github.com/momack2)